-Packaging design plays a key role in determining the recyclability of packaging waste and hence the quality of plastic waste, leading to improved recyclate quality.
+Packaging design plays a key role in determining the recyclability of packaging waste and hence the

 As clarified in the previous section, choice of material and design of a packaging product governs its recyclability.
 Numerous initiatives are ongoing by market stakeholders in this area which touch upon different aspects of design for recycling.
 One of these is RecyClass, which is a comprehensive cross-industry initiative that works to advance plastic packaging recyclability and to establish a harmonised approach towards recycled plastic content calculation and traceability in Europe.
 Activities within RecyClass include the development of Recyclability Evaluation Protocols and scientific testing methods for innovative materials which serve as the base for the Design for Recycling Guidelines and the Online Tool.
 RecyClass offers Recyclability Certifications for plastic packaging and Recycled Content Traceability Certification for plastic products.